skhdl/nlpcraft/src/main/scala/org/nlpcraft/examples/time/readme.md

 <br>
 <img src="https://travis-ci.org/vic64/nlpcraft.svg?branch=master">

-### HelloWorld Example
+### Time Example
-This trivial example simply responds with 'Hello World!' on any user input.
+This example data model answers the questions about current time, either local to the caller or at some city.
-This is the simplest and shortest user model that can be defined.
+It provides YAML response with time and timezone information and uses YAML model definition.

 See [Getting Started](http://nlpcraft.org/getting_started.html) guide for more instructions on how to run these examples.